EndPointCorp/end-point-blog/2014/12/22/bucardo-replication-trigger-enabling.html.md

 }
 ```

 Note that this solution requires Bucardo version 5.3.0 or better.
-Let's verify it:
+Let’s verify it:

- 800-588-2300, Em-pire!
 ```
 $ psql btest1 -c "update pgbench_accounts set abalance=33, phone='588-2300' WHERE aid <= 3"
 UPDATE 3